Caring for the weekend warrior horse

 A thorough leg inspection every day can alert you to injuries before you head out for weekend warrior-ing.

 - How are his feet?
 The weekend warrior horse may become footsore during his ride, especially if he’s on different surfaces than what he’s used to.
 Checking for heat in his hooves, as well as digital pulses, is always a good idea.
-Follow up with your Vet, and perhaps a poultice, hoof packing, or some ice on his hooves is in order.
+Follow up with your vet, and perhaps a poultice, hoof packing, or some ice on his hooves are in order.

 - Are you going the extra mile when you get back from your weekend rides?
 A little extra pampering goes a long way.
 And, you can check your horse’s TPR, legs, muscles, and hooves while you are at it.
 I always suggest icing joints and lower legs – the very nature of the weekend warrior horse puts added strain on critical leg structures – ice helps bring down inflammation and protect his legs.
 Massage your horse with a curry comb or your hands, checking for soreness along the way.
 Checking his TPR will alert you to overheating, pain, or general stress.

 - Recognize that there is a difference between fitness and energy.
 I may have the energy to run a 10K race tomorrow, but because I can barely run 3 miles today makes me unfit for the task.
 Cooler or cold weather complicates things – horses are often frisky when the temps drop, which you may interpret as fitness.
 Work with your veterinarian to determine the appropriate exercise for your horse based on his body condition and his current fitness levels.
 Note – it’s a myth that you can measure a horse’s fitness by how much he sweats.
 Fitness can be measured by using heart rate – consult with your Veterinarian.